Observing Higgs Dark Matter at the CERN LHC

 The electroweak symmetry breaking (EWSB)~\cite{ewsb,djouadi} is achieved in the Standard Model (SM) and in many of its extensions introducing scalars whose couplings to fermions and gauge bosons generate their masses.
 Within SM there remains a scalar particle in the spectrum: the Higgs boson.
 One of the major goals of the LHC is the detection and the study of the properties of the Higgs boson which, in this respect, constitutes a window for the whole EWSB mechanism and hopefully for the high energy structure of the new physics.
 On the other hand, the indirect detection of the dark matter particle at colliders (whose existence has been established by the WMAP experiment~\cite{wmap}) is important to establish the nature of dark matter and, again, constitute a mean to decide between new physics models.

-In a recent work~\cite{hosotani} an interesting connection between these two phenomena was proposed: the Higgs boson could also be the dark matter relic with a mass of $70\gev$ in order to satisfy the constraints from WMAP~\cite{wmap}.
-This connection has a deep impact in the Higgs boson phenomenology at colliders because the Higgs boson becomes absolutely stable in this warped 5D $SO(5)\otimes U(1)$ gauge-Higgs model.
-As a consequence of the conservation of a new quantum number which forbids all triple couplings to SM particles leaving only the quartic couplings to bosons and fermions the Higgs boson acquires a property shared by {\it R-parity} conserving particles of the Minimal Supersymmetric Standard Model (MSSM)~\cite{mssm} and {\it KK-parity} conserving particles from Universal Extra Dimensions (UED)~\cite{ued} scenarios for example -- they are produced at colliders exclusively in pairs.
+In a recent work~\cite{hosotani} an interesting connection between these two phenomena was proposed: the Higgs boson could also be the dark matter relic with a mass of $\sim 70\gev$ in order to satisfy the constraints from WMAP~\cite{wmap}.
+In fact, the actual mass of such a particle may lie in a narrow $70$--$90\gev$ range as shown in Ref.~\cite{cheung2}.
+This connection has a deep impact in the Higgs boson phenomenology at colliders because the Higgs boson becomes absolutely stable in the warped 5D $SO(5)\otimes U(1)$ gauge-Higgs model proposed in Ref.~\cite{hosotani}.
+As a consequence of the conservation of a new quantum number which forbids all triple couplings to SM particles (only the quartic couplings to weak bosons and fermions remain) the Higgs boson acquires a property shared by {\it R-parity} conserving particles of the Minimal Supersymmetric Standard Model (MSSM)~\cite{mssm} and {\it KK-parity} conserving particles from Universal Extra Dimensions (UED)~\cite{ued} scenarios for example -- they are produced at colliders exclusively in pairs.

 In Ref.~\cite{cheung1} the double Higgsstrahlung channel $pp\rightarrow (W,Z)HH$ was considered at the LHC as a possible detection channel but the backgrounds were found to be three orders of magnitude larger than the signal which would demand an extremely large amount of data for detection.
+Associated production of Higgs and top or bottom quark is possible though $f\bar{f}HH$ is a dimension-five operator suppressed by a factor $m_f/v^2$ where $v=246\gev$ is the Higgs {\it vev}.
 Top quark and weak boson pair production can receive contributions from quartic Higgs boson couplings but at one-loop level.
-Moreover, these kinds of processes must be initiated by bottom partons once Higgs couples to mass.
-Associated production of Higgs and top or bottom quark is possible though $f\bar{f}HH$ is a dimension-five operator suppressed by a factor $m_f/v^2$ where $v=246\gev$ is the Higgs vev.
+Moreover, these kinds of processes must be initiated by bottom partons once the Higgs couples to mass.